tciuro/NanoStore/README.md

     float averageSalary = [[search aggregateOperation:NSFAverage onAttribute:@"Salary"]floatValue];

-# Sorting objects
+# Sorting

 Combining search and sort is an extremely easy operation.
 There are two simple parts:

-1. Preparing your classes for sorting
+    1) Preparing your classes for sorting
-2. Setup a search operation and set its sort descriptors
+    2) Setup a search operation and set its sort descriptors

 ### Preparing your classes for sorting

 Since NanoStore relies on KVC to perform the sorts, a hint of the location where the data lives within the object is required.
 Since KVC uses a key path to reach the element being sorted, we need a way to "point" to it.
+Most custom classes will return *self*, as is the case for NSFNanoBag:

+    - (id)rootObject
+    {
+        return self;
+    }

-Most custom classes will return *self*, as is the case for NSFNanoBag. *Self* in this case represents the top level, the location where the variables *name*, *key* and *hasUnsavedChanges* are located:
+*Self* in this case represents the top level, the location where the variables *name*, *key* and *hasUnsavedChanges* are located:

     @interface NSFNanoBag : NSObject <NSFNanoObjectProtocol, NSCopying>
     {
         NSFNanoStore     *store;
         NSString         *name;
         NSString         *key;
         BOOL             hasUnsavedChanges;
     }

+Assume we have an object that represents a person and its root object is set to <i>self</i>, just as demonstrated above:

+    @interface Person : NSFNanoObject
+    {
+        NSString        *firstName;
+        NSString        *lastName;
+        NSString        *email;
+    }

-If we wanted to retrieve all the existing bags sorted by name we would do the following:
+If we wanted to retrieve all the existing people with <i>firstName</i> equal to <i>John</i> sorted by <i>lastName</i> we would do the following:

     // Assume NanoStore has been opened elsewhere NSFNanoStore *nanoStore = ...;

     // Prepare the search
     NSFNanoSearch *search = [NSFNanoSearch searchWithStore:nanoStore];
-    search.attribute = @"LastName";
+    search.attribute = @"firstName";
     search.match = NSFEqualTo;
-    search.value = @"Doe";
+    search.value = @"John";

-    // Prepare and set the sort descriptor NSFNanoSortDescriptor *sortByName = [[NSFNanoSortDescriptor alloc]initWithAttribute:@"name" ascending:YES];
+    // Prepare and set the sort descriptor NSFNanoSortDescriptor *sortByLastName = [[NSFNanoSortDescriptor alloc]initWithAttribute:@"lastName" ascending:YES];
-    search.sort = [NSArray arrayWithObject: sortByName];
+    search.sort = [NSArray arrayWithObject:sortByLastName];

     // Perform the search
     NSArray *searchResults = [search searchObjectsWithReturnType:NSFReturnObjects error:nil];

     // Cleanup
-    [sortByName release];
+    [sortByLastName release];

-    - (id)rootObject
-    {
-        return self;
-    }

 # Performance Tips